emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

 **find-references**, **find-definition**, **code lens**, **code actions**... and [cider](https://github.com/clojure-emacs/cider), the Emacs package most famous for a Clojure **REPL driven development**.

-I thought about writing a guide on how to configure Emacs with `lsp-mode` for Clojure, but [this guide](https://emacs-lsp.github.io/lsp-mode/tutorials/CPP-guide/) cover almost of `lsp-mode` common configurations, if you need to setup `lsp-mode` check this guide before.

 ## Why should I try LSP for clojure?

 When I started programming for clojure in Emacs coming from Java world, it was really odd to me that